s4gh/nb-run-menu-button/README.md

 # Screenshots
-By clicking on the button in toolbar you run current projct with selectd profile.
+By clicking on the button in toolbar you run current projct with selected profile.

-To access "debug" action as well as well as "run currnt fil" and "debug current file" actions use drop down next to the run icon.
+To access "debug" action as well as well as "run current file" and "debug current file" actions use drop down next to the run icon.

 ![NetBeans Run and Debug](images/actions.png)